OrenGolov/invest-by-score/README.md

 ﻿# Investment Project

+Continuously learn the relationship between information, market context, price/volume behavior, and future stock returns across multiple horizons — while preserving exactly what was knowable at the prediction time.

 Point-in-time stock scoring and long-term portfolio analysis platform.

 The platform is designed as a governed multi-agent system.
 It produces an